Saint-Nicolas-de-Bourgueil AOC: Climates and geography

 The coat of arms for the commune of Saint-Nicolas-de-Bourgueil which places a strong emphasis on the region's winemaking history.

 Located on the north "right bank" of the river Loire in the Touraine wine, Saint-Nicolas-de-Bourgueil experiences some of the maritime climate influences from the Atlantic that the neighboring AOCs in Anjou see but with some continental climate elements as well.
 The river Vienne reaches the Loire at Candes-Saint-Martin across from the AOC creating a large body of water with a resulting lake effect that tempers the climate.

 The AOC boundaries of Saint-Nicolas-de-Bourgueil fall within the Bourgueil AOC, northwest of the commune of Bourgueil itself on terraces of silt deposits that border the Maine-et-Loire department and Anjou wine region.
 Centered on the commune of Saint-Nicolas-de-Bourgueil, the vineyard soils of the AOC are not much different than the greater Bourgueil region with the exception of a slightly higher sand/limestone content (known locally as varennes).
 About a third of the region's vineyards are planted on Turonian chalk, a type of limestone.

 Viticulture and winemaking

 Like most of the Loire, the main red grape of Saint-Nicolas-de-Bourgueil is Cabernet franc (known locally as Breton) with Cabernet Sauvignon accounting for an increasing amount of plantings.
 Vineyards are densely planted with 5000 grapevines per hectare.
 Both Cabernet varieties are usually trained to the guyot simple system with one long cane pruned to seven or eight buds each winter.
-Both grapes are late-ripening varieties that require a long growing season ideally ending with an Indian summer in order to achieve full ripeness.
+Cabernet Franc is mid-ripening, while Cabernet Sauvignon is late-ripening varieties that require a long growing season ideally ending with an Indian summer in order to achieve full ripeness.